Third Edition, 2018

 Connecting the City terrain map, Stamen Design.

-Nature in the City Map Website, Nature in the City, Ariel Wang.
+Nature in the City Map branding and product marketing, Nature in the City, Ariel Wang.

 This map was made possible by a generous grant from EJF Philanthropies.
 Additional thanks go to the many individuals and organizations that provided guidance and resources to help make the map, including AMP Printing, Bay Nature Magazine, GreenInfo Network, Institute for Creative Integration, SmallWorks Framing, and Stamen Design.